hapax/hapax.github.io/assets/teaching.md

 I scoffed at the suggestion I would use it in real life --- you don't need trigonometry for your tax returns --- and found the endless drill soul-destroying.
 What's my motivation for finding $x$?
+You go find it!
-Let somebody else solve those equations!
+Let somebody else solve those equations.
 I scraped by with passes, aping textbook examples and cramming for tests, but maths class was a meaningless game with rules I didn't need to know beyond the next quiz.